Danielewicz-code/FlashCards/README.md

 ## Contributions

-Contributions are welcome!
-Please fork this repository and submit pull requests for any enhancements or bug fixes.
+I'd like to see your contributions.
+Please fork the repository, make your changes in a new branch, and submit a pull request.

 ## License

 This project is licensed under the MIT License.